General Questions

 Once you’ve enrolled with us, our Student Advice team will be in regular contact with you throughout your time of study.
 They’ll keep you up to date with important information and will be ready to help you with advice whenever they can.

-If you’re planning to study an applied finance or financial planning higher education course with us, one payment assistance option that may be available to you is FEE-HELP.
+However, if you’re planning to study an applied finance or financial planning higher education course with us, one payment assistance option that may be available to you is FEE-HELP.

 FEE-HELP is a government loan where you don’t pay any course fees upfront.
 There are some provisions to apply.
 Check the StudyAssist website to learn more.